dralxs/dralxs/README.md

 ### Welcome !

-My name is Dralxs.
+Hi my name is Dralxs.
 I am a junior software engineer specializing in embedded systems.

 I am passionate about video game development and have recently begun exploring how to make malware.